-Basic earnings per share ("EPS") is computed by dividing net income attributable to Amkor common stockholders by the weighted average number of common shares outstanding includes restricted shares held by retirement eligible recipients and is reduced for treasury stock.
-We grant restricted shares which entitle recipients to voting and nonforfeitable dividend rights from the date of grant therefore our unvested share-based compensation awards are considered participating securities and are included in the computation of EPS pursuant to the two-class method.
+Basic earnings per share ("EPS") is computed by dividing net income attributable to Amkor common stockholders by the weighted average number of common shares outstanding during the period.
+The weighted average number of common shares outstanding includes restricted shares held by retirement eligible recipients and is reduced for treasury stock.